manabie-com/togo/README.md

   - **end_time** (%Y-%m-%d %H:%M:%S) - when the task is expected to be completed (optional)

 ## Unit Testing
-In the same directory (from the steps to run the code locally (/togo/togo) OR through Docker container's CLI Run the command
+In the same directory (from the steps to run the code locally (/togo/togo) OR through Docker container's CLI:
+Run the command
 ```sh
 python manage.py test